-Note that master-arbitration errors are never reported using the StreamError message.
-Invalid MasterArbitrationUpdate messages sent by the client cause the stream to be terminated and the appropriate error code to be returned to the client immediately.
+Note that client arbitration errors are never reported using the StreamError message.
+Invalid Master-ArbitrationUpdate messages sent by the client cause the stream to be terminated and the appropriate error code to be returned to the client immediately.
 See section 5.3.